President, Aaron Morton NZCS

 Executive Officer, Amber Wakefield

-Joining the NZCS team in 2018, with 17 years of experience in the screen industry, Amber has wide experience in production, transport, and locations on international feature films and dramas.
-Amber enjoys a great passion for the industry and endeavours to unite the screen production community to ensure its future, be that improved gender parity or sustainability in screen.
-Over the years she has become known for her enthusiastic nature and efficiency, to ensure projects are met on deadline and budget.
+Joining the NZCS team in 2018, with 19 years of experience in the screen industry, Amber has wide experience in production, transport, and locations on international feature films and dramas.
+A passionate advocate for the industry with a comprehensive understanding of the New Zealand screen infrastructure and ecosystem.
+Over the years she has become known for her enthusiastic nature and efficiency.
 Amber is also the Executive Officer of Film Auckland Inc. (FAI).
 Her knowledge of the industry and extensive network means she is ideally placed to help NZCS reach its goals.
 Amber is also our Awards Project Manager.

 Donny Duncan NZCS